Find All Your Scuba Gear In One Place!

 - Tusa Highflex Switch Dive Fins - Travel Fin

 - Cressi Reaction Pro Dive Fins - Full-Foot Fin, etc.

 What water equipment is used in scuba diving?

 Almost every basic scuba gear is important for safe scuba diving.
 However, some water equipment is indispensable in scuba diving.
 They include a scuba mask for eye protection, a wetsuit to keep yourself warm in cold water, a scuba regulator and tank to provide air, and fins for better conditions and safe underwater movement.

 What is the most important rule in scuba diving?

-The one thumb rule you must keep in mind while scuba diving is: never hold your breath and breathe continuously.
-Holding your breath could result in fatality as the fluctuating air pressure in your lungs can rupture the lung walls while underwater.
-This is most crucial for your safety while diving underwater.
+The one thumb rule you must keep in mind while scuba diving is: never hold your breath.
+Instead, breathe continuously.
+Holding your breath could result in a fatality as the fluctuating air pressure in your lungs can rupture the lung walls while underwater.
+This is crucial for your safety while diving underwater.

 What do we need to wear when scuba diving?